 Follow links are just regular hyperlinks that do not have a “nofollow” attribute.
 These links tell search crawlers to follow, and therefore, boost the SEO of the linked-to site by communicating trust and impacting organic rankings.

 Nofollow links include a “nofollow” attribute in the code of the link.
-These links send users to another site if clicked on, but recommend that search engine bots do not crawl the link.
+These links send users to another site if clicked on, but recommended that search engine bots do not crawl the link.
 Therefore, a nofollow link conveys less of a trust signal that would help the SEO of the linked-to site.
 Nofollow attributes are commonly applied by webmasters on any paid links, user-generated content, or comment sections of websites.

 There are a number of reasons why you would want external links from your site to be Nofollow, mostly as a means to prevent other people from abusing your site just for its backlinks, which would likely end up hurting your site’s SEO.
 You can read Search Engine Land’s infographic about the rel=”nofollow” tag that explains more about why webmasters would want to use the tag.